merqurio/neo4jupyter/README.md

 # neo4jupyter

-This is a tool to visualize graph database queries from Neo4j in the Jupyter Notebook.
+A tool to visualize graph database queries from Neo4j in the Jupyter Notebook.

 #### Install
 `pip install neo4jupyter`